Human health hazard assessment

 Where data gaps exist, or the notification does not require toxicology data (as with some classes of polymer), we may be able to predict the toxicological hazard from the chemical's physical properties or the characteristics of structurally related chemicals, given that factors such as volatility, water solubility and molecular weight can indicate the likely extent of absorption across biological membranes.

-For existing chemicals, structurally similar chemicals may be grouped into a category based on structure and physical chemical properties, and a read across methodology applied where data from one chemical is used for a data-poor chemical in the category.
+For existing chemicals, structurally similar chemicals may be grouped into a category based on structure and physical chemical properties, and a read across methodology applied where data from one chemical are used for a data-poor chemical in the category.

 Quality of data